onlinehub0808/-smart-contract-best-practices/docs/security_tools.md

 - [SmartCheck](https://tool.smartdec.net) - Static analysis of Solidity source code for security vulnerabilities and best practices.
 - [Securify](https://securify.ch/) - Fully automated online static analyzer for smart contracts, providing a security report based on vulnerability patterns.
 - [Sūrya](https://github.com/ConsenSys/surya) - Utility tool for smart contract systems, offering a number of visual outputs and information about the contracts' structure.
 Also supports querying the function call graph.
 - [EVM Lab](https://github.com/ethereum/evmlab) - Rich tool package to interact with the EVM.
 Includes a VM, Etherchain API, and a trace-viewer.
+- [Slither](https://github.com/trailofbits/slither) - Static analysis framework with detectors for many common Solidity issues.
+It has taint and value tracking capabilities and is written in Python.

 ### Test Coverage